Dominic von Habsburg: Personal life

 In 1956, the Comunión Carloctavista y Círculo Carlos VIII courted Dominic as the legitimate Carlist claimant and heir to the Spanish throne to counter Generalísimo Francisco Franco's choice of Juan Carlos as king of Spain.
-In 1975 the Comunión Carloctavista y Círculo Carlos VIII affirmed his legitimacy as Domingo I.
+In 1975, the Comunión Carloctavista y Círculo Carlos VIII affirmed his legitimacy as Domingo I.

-Dominic returned to Austria in 1961 and resided there until 1976, when he moved to the Dominican Republic, Antigua, and Italy, and finally settled in New York.
-Dominic was naturalized as a United States citizen in 2004.
+Dominic returned to Austria in 1961 and resided there until 1976, when he moved to the Dominican Republic, Antigua, Italy and finally settled in New York.
+He was naturalized as a United States citizen in 2004.

-In 2012 Senator Iñaki Anasagasti of the Basque County proposed the idea of creating a Catalan-Basque-Navarrese monarchy with Archduke Dominic as its king.

-Dominic gained International renown in 2006 following the restitution of Bran Castle (commonly known as Dracula's Castle) in Transylvania, Romania, which had been appropriated by the Communists in 1948.
+He gained international renown in 2006 following the restitution of Bran Castle (commonly known as Dracula's Castle) in Transylvania, Romania, which had been appropriated by the Communists in 1948.

+In 2012, Senator Iñaki Anasagasti of the Basque County proposed the idea of creating a Catalan-Basque-Navarrese monarchy, with Dominic as its king.
+In the same year he became a Knight of the Order of the Austrian Golden Fleece.

+Marriages and children

-He married firstly Virginia Engel von Voss (31 March 1937 – 27 September 2000) on 11 June 1960, and had two sons.
-They divorced in 1999 and married Israeli born Emmanuella Mlynarski (born 14 January 1948, former El Al flight attendant and former wife of Gad Yaacobi) on 14 August 1999.
+He married firstly Virginia Engel von Voss (31 March 1937 – 27 September 2000) on 11 June 1960.
+They had two sons and divorced in 1999: